sichangi/node-red-contrib-cloud-firestore/README.md

 A way around this would be for the node to store your most recent settings from the interface / upstream nodes into node-red's provided [storage mechanism](https://nodered.org/docs/user-guide/context).

-To enable this workaround in the node, you'll have to change you're instances default storage module from ``memory`` to ``localfilesystem`` in your ``settings.js`` file.
+To enable this workaround in the node, you'll have to change your instances default storage module from ``memory`` to ``localfilesystem`` in your ``settings.js`` file.
 Read more on this [here](https://nodered.org/docs/api/context/store/localfilesystem)